 I am constantly making small changes to my classroom.
 As I see the children have lost interest in a certain center or basket of items that I have out to explore then I begin looking at what I might need to do to bring back new interest.
 Do I need to change the items that are in the baskets?
 Do I need to rework the space so there is more room for play?
 Do I need to give the children more time to play?
 Do I need to model play just a bit so I can inspire new interest?
 So many questions to consider when setting up centers and then keeping them fresh and interesting throughout the school year.

 The classroom environment is what I spend more time on as a teacher than anything else for I know the classroom environment is like a second teacher.
 The classroom environment affects learning, behavior, skill development, and all things related to having a happy and healthy early learning experience for both the child and the teacher.

 I have shared about classroom set up, classroom centers, or classroom management in the articles shared below...

 How asking purposeful questions can be an effective communication tool in the preschool classroom!
-Now that the children have settled into our morning routine, it is time to introduce the
+Now that the children have settled into our morning routine, it

 We began our first week of preschool exploring the things we “can” do all around the classroom!